devopsgroup-io/catapult/README.md

 # Compliance #

 There are many complex compliance and audit standards that are your responsibility to understand and execute.
-Each Catapult instance is independant to you - including the required services that you signed up for during [Services Setup](#services-setup).
+Each Catapult instance is independent to you - including the required services that you signed up for during [Services Setup](#services-setup).

 ## Cloud Compliance ##